TrustlessFi/.github/profile/README.md

 ### Trustless public npm packages:

-* [Protocol](https://github.com/TrustlessFi/Protocol) - Functions to fetch fully typed representations of all Trustless protocols from the chains it is deployed to.
+* [Protocol](https://github.com/TrustlessFi/Protocol) - Functions to fetch fully typed representations of all Trustless protocols from the chains they are deployed to.
 This is first step for building tools on Trustless.
+* [Addresses](https://github.com/TrustlessFi/Addresses) - Addresses for deployed Trustless protocols.
 * [Artifacts](https://github.com/TrustlessFi/Artifacts) - Artifacts (including ABIs) for the Trustless protocols.
 * [Multicall](https://github.com/TrustlessFi/Multicall) - A multicall library for viewing virtually unlimited pieces ethereum chain data in a single request, while maintaining fully typed return data.
 * [Typechain](https://github.com/TrustlessFi/Typechain) - Typechain type files for the Trustless protocols.